Lewis Hamilton struggles in second practice ahead of Azerbaijan Grand Prix

 The seven-time world champion will have been hoping to bounce back from a poor weekend in Monaco with the Silver Arrows unable to take the challenge to Verstappen.

-But Hamilton heads into the remainder of the weekend facing an uphill challenge to prevent Verstappen from extending his four-point championship lead.
+But Hamilton, who finished seventh in the principality, heads into the remainder of the weekend facing an uphill challenge to prevent Verstappen from extending his four-point championship lead following the worst day of practice for Mercedes in recent memory.

 Hamilton ran off the track in the first session to finish seventh before falling even further down the order later in the day.